 - In a separate bowl, whisk together flour, salt, baking powder.
 Add the cubed butter to coat it.

 - Fold the Greek yogurt and sourdough discard into the dry ingredients.
-Then add the tomatoes, herbs, and feta.
+Then add the garlic, tomatoes, herbs, and feta.

 - Stir together until it just comes together (about the consistency of Play-Doh).
 You can knead it if you want to, but try not to melt the butter.